sec3dev/pro-action/README.md

 This Github action conducts security auditing for Solana smart contracts using the Sec3 Premium (formerly Soteria) tool.

 Note: The action will send your source code to Sec3's server for analysis.
-By using this action, you certify that you agree to the [Terms of Use](https://sec3.dev/terms) and the [Privacy Policies](https://sec3.dev/privacy-policy) of Soteria.
+By using this action, you certify that you agree to the [Terms of Use](https://sec3.dev/terms) and the [Privacy Policies](https://sec3.dev/privacy-policy) of Sec3.

 ## Input